Whoever you are, wherever you are on your musical journey,

 When we perform popular music, we engage openly with a public listenership in an attempt to connect over shared human experience.
 We pledge to seek new avenues for live and recorded performances that question existing models, trouble the status quo where necessary, and connect audiences of disparate backgrounds across temporal and geographical boundaries.

-RECORD: We believe that the recording studio is a primary performance space for modern popular music.
-The recorded master is the truest representation of an original composition meant for mass appeal, and therefore we seek to provide excellent studio spaces for sonic experimentation and invention in which new musical recordings can be arranged, engineered, produced, mixed, and mastered.
-Through excellent mentorship in studio craft, etiquette, and process, all of our students develop recorded material meant to catalyze their musical futures.
+The recording studio is a primary space for modern popular music, and the master recording is the definitive representation of an original work meant for mass appeal.
+Therefore, we seek to provide excellent studio spaces for sonic experimentation in which new musical recordings can be arranged, engineered, produced, mixed, and mastered.
+Through mentorship in studio craft, etiquette, and process, all our students develop recorded material intended to catalyze their musical futures.

 California College of Music is located at 42 S. Catalina Avenue in Pasadena, California, conveniently situated near the Gold Line Metro Rail and the 210, 134, and 110 freeways, providing our students with easy access to all major destinations in the Los Angeles area.
 Pasadena’s diversity and history of artistic vibrancy make it an ideal location for music study.
 With its unique blend of an urban feel with residential charm, Pasadena is a safe, fun city — perfect for aspiring young music students.

 Other important institutions, arts organizations, and attractions in and around the beautiful city of Pasadena include:

 Pasadena City College - Performing and Communication Arts